Investing: Guaranteed Investments, Education, Retirement, Home | BCU Financial – Buduchnist Credit Union

 The growth on your investment within a TFSA will not be taxed even when withdrawn from the plan.
 You can set up your TFSA in a number of different investment options, and withdraw your funds at any time, and for any purpose.

 A mutual fund is an investment vehicle made up of a pool of moneys collected from many investors for the purpose of investing in securities such as stocks, bonds, money market instruments and other assets.
-Mutual funds are operated by professional money managers, who allocate the fund’s investments and attempt to produce capital gains and/or income for the fund’s investors.
+Mutual fund investing is operated by professional money managers, who allocate the fund’s investments and attempt to produce capital gains and/or income for the fund’s investors.
 A mutual fund’s portfolio is structured and maintained to match the investment objectives stated in its prospectus.
 Depending on the stated objective of the fund, each will vary in regard to content and risk.

-Education
+Education Investment

-A Registered Education Savings Plan (RESP) is a tax-sheltered plan that helps you save for a child’s post-secondary education.
-The money you invest grows tax-deferred until the child enrolls in a qualifying post-secondary institution.
+A Registered Education Savings Plan (RESP) is a tax-sheltered education investment plan that helps you save for a child’s post-secondary education.
+The money you invest in education grows tax-deferred until the child enrolls in a qualifying post-secondary institution.
 The Canadian federal government provides additional financial contributions to your RESP in the form of grants.
 When a child withdraws from the RESP, income tax is applied only to the investment income and government grants.
 Income tax is not applied to the base contributions using your own funds.
 These amounts are taxed in the hands of the student, and this usually means the student pays little or no tax, because students typically fall into the lowest tax bracket while attending a post-secondary institution.

 All contributions made by one or more subscriber into RESPs for a particular beneficiary may not exceed $50,000 during the beneficiary’s lifetime.